A DECam Search for Explosive Optical Transients Associated with IceCube Neutrinos: Observations and Data

 \subsection{IceCube Real-time Neutrino Alerts}

-IceCube is a cubic-kilometer scale neutrino detector located at the geographic South Pole and built into the Antarctic ice at depths ranging from $1450 \textrm{ m}$ to $2450 \textrm{ m}$ \citep[]{Halzen:2016}.
-Incident neutrinos are detected indirectly through Cherenkov radiation emitted by secondary charged particles produced in the neutrino interaction with nuclei of the ice.
+IceCube is a cubic-kilometer scale neutrino detector located at the geographic South Pole and built into the Antarctic ice at depths ranging from $1450 \textrm{ m}$ to $2450 \textrm{ m}$ \citep[]{icecube_detector}.
+Incident neutrinos are detected indirectly through Cherenkov radiation emitted by secondary charged particles produced in the interaction of a neutrino with a nucleus of the ice.
+Photomultipliers in 5160 optical modules sense the Cherenkov light.
 Events detected by IceCube are classified as ``shower'' events or ``track'' events.
-Showers are produced in charged-current interactions of electron and tau neutrinos and neutral-current interactions of all neutrino flavors.
-A shower of secondary particles is produced which has an extension of few meters, which is small compared to the distance between the optical modules.
-Therefore the Cherenkov light produced by the shower particles appears almost spherical and yields an angular reconstruction of the incoming neutrino on the order of $\sim15$~deg.
+Showers are produced in charged-current interactions of electron and tau neutrinos and in neutral-current interactions of all neutrino flavors.
+A shower of secondary particles with a few meters extension are produced, which is small compared to the distance between the optical modules.
+Therefore, the Cherenkov light produced by the shower particles appears almost spherical.
+Such events can be reconstructed with an angular resolution of the incoming neutrino on the order of $\sim15$~deg.
 Tracks are produced by charged-current interactions of muon neutrinos in or close to the detector, which produce a muon that travels along a long linear path through the ice, providing a good lever arm for the angular reconstruction.
-Specifically, for track neutrino events with energies above 100~TeV, IceCube achieves median angular resolutions for high-energy starting events (HESE) and extremely high energy events (EHE) of 0.4-1.6~deg and $<$1.0~deg, respectively. \citep[]{1748-0221-9-03-P03009, Aartsen:201730}.
+Specifically, for track neutrino events with energies above 100~TeV, IceCube achieves median angular resolutions for high-energy starting events (HESE) and extremely high energy events (EHE) of 0.4-1.6~deg and $<$ 1.0~deg, respectively \citep[]{1748-0221-9-03-P03009, Aartsen:201730}.